-A couple of weeks ago we received a telephone call from man named Max in Colorado.
+A couple of weeks ago we received a telephone call from a man named Max in Colorado.
 He quickly explained that he was in search of a hoarder property cleanup service in the Los Angeles area.
 He went on to explain that he was long-time friends with a man named Frank who lived in LA and who explained the night before that he was laboring under a serious issue with hoarding.
 Max and Frank had attended college together some years earlier.

 After talking to Frank, Max called a mutual friend who lived in LA, a woman who said she was aware of Frank’s issues with hoarding.
 She said that on a couple of prior occasions Frank had agreed to let her and a couple of other people come to his home and assist in bringing order to the residence.
 On both occasions, when the team of friends arrived at the residence, Frank refused to let them in.
 In addition, after the second visit to Frank’s home, he stopped talking to her.
 During the phone conversation, a decision was made that Max would try to coordinate getting a professional hoarder property cleanup service to Frank’s home because the man struggling with hoarding was at least communicating with him.

-How the Man from Out of State Became Aware of the Hoarding Issue
+How the Man From out of State Became Aware of the Hoarding Issue

 Max was in somewhat regular contact with Frank, the man with a hoarding issue.
 Even with that contact, he did not know of the hoarding situation until the night in question.
 Max explained to me that he was on Facebook that evening and came across a post on Frank’s page that read like a suicide threat.
 After posting the thread, Frank wasn’t responding to anyone that replied to his initial statement.
 In addition, Frank wasn’t answering his home.